Everybit-legacy/everybit.js/README.md

 - Provide good default values, then allow for customizability.
 - The client is king.
 Everything that can be done client-side, should be done client-side.
 - Separate content from interpretation.
-- Make it easy.
-- Make it beautiful.
-- Make it intuitive
+- Make it easy, beautiful, intuitive and fun.
-- Make it fun.
+- Make it as secure and private as users want it to be.
 - Make it seem inevitable (because it is).

 <a name='multicontent'></a>